peterkaczorowski/kicad-mac-builder/README.md

 There will likely be warnings raised about dependencies having been built with a later SDK; for development purposes these warnings can be ignored.

+Improving Big Sur support is on the near-term roadmap.

 Signing and Notarization
 ========================
 kicad-mac-builder supports optional signing and notarization of build outputs.  kicad-mac-builder expects you are using a Developer ID certificate.
 Details on creating one are available at https://developer.apple.com/developer-id/. kicad-mac-builder also expects you have stored your Apple developer account password in your keychain.
 See `man altool` for details.